 Does marriage, like a good bottle of wine, really get better over time?
 That’s the question Dr. Paul Amato and his co-author, Spencer James, set out to answer.
 Amato serves as the Arnold and Bette Hoffman Emeritus Professor of Family Sociology and Demography at Pennsylvania State University.

 There’s lots of evidence that many people are cynical about marriage these days.
-In fact, many are choosing not to marry because they have seen so many marriages end in bitter divorces and they figure, “What’s the point of putting yourself through that?”
+In fact, many are choosing not to marry because they have seen so many marriages end in bitter divorces.
+They figure, “What’s the point of putting yourself through that?”

 What if there is something we are missing from the bigger picture?
 Most would agree that anything worth having usually takes work, grit and a long-term view.
 So, are people throwing away perfectly good marriages in the earlier years because the going gets tough?